miguelapb35/ogl-samples/readme.txt

 - Run CMake to create a XCode project
 - Launch the sample from XCode

+The OpenGL Samples Pack requires at least Clang 3.0.

 ================================================================================
-OpenGL Samples Pack 4.4.2.0: 2014-0X-XX
+OpenGL Samples Pack 4.4.1.4: 2014-0X-XX
 --------------------------------------------------------------------------------
-- Added 320-primitive-line-msaa sample
-- Added 320-primitive-point-clip sample
-- Added 320-primitive-point-quad sample
+- Fixed linking error with FreeImage
+- Updated readme instructions

 ================================================================================
 OpenGL Samples Pack 4.4.1.3: 2014-02-23